timlassiter11/teamred/README.md

 Once the script is complete you should see an ***app.db*** file in the root of the repository.
 If any issues arise or you just want to start with a fresh database simply delete the file and repeat the above steps.

+## Running the software
+Navigate back to the ***Run and Debug*** tab and from the dropdown select ***App***.
+Simply click the play icon or press `F5` to start the webserver.
+The launch task will automatically open your default browser and navigate to the locally hosted server.